 The tax calculation shows the net sales for the day, the calculated taxes of the different tax rates, and the gross sales.

 In the Takings section, revenue from the settled payments and tips is shown.
-When a drawer is assigned to the POS device, this section will provide the float amount entered when the shift was started, payments taken, the amount of cash expected in the drawer, and the final float amount at the time of the closing of the user shift or sales period.
+When a cash drawer is assigned to the POS device, this section will provide the drawer amount entered when the shift was started, payments taken, the amount of cash expected in the drawer, and the final amount at the time of the closing of the user shift or sales period.

 User entered values (optional, only on User reports)